humanlayerlabs/humanlayer-scoring/README.md

 This package is a pure TypeScript library with **no database dependencies**.
 Pass in a history of score events, get back a total score, tier, and category breakdown.

+> **This is v1 of the algorithm.** Weights and categories will evolve based on real-world data and community input.
+We are already working on multi-source attestations and ZK proof integration for v2.
+See the [roadmap](#roadmap) below.

+---

+## Why we open sourced this

+Identity and reputation infrastructure should not be a black box.
+If apps and users are going to trust a score, they should be able to verify exactly how it was computed — not just read a number from an API.

+Open sourcing the scoring algorithm means:
+- Anyone can audit the weights and suggest improvements
+- The community can contribute new signal types
+- ZK proof integration becomes meaningful (apps can verify the computation, not just the output)
+- No hidden bias — every point is accounted for

+The algorithm will evolve.
+We are committed to doing that in public.

 ---

 ## How scoring works